Omarkhaled711/alx-low_level_programming/0x02-functions_nested_loops/README.md

 9-times_table.c: a function that prints the 9 times table, starting with 0 without using printf or any other std library function.
 10-add.c: returns the summation of two numbers.
 11-print_to_98.c:  a function that prints all natural numbers from n to 98, followed by a new line.
+100-times_table.c: a function that prints the n times table, starting with 0.